blues-lab/polipy/README.md

 # polipy
 PoliPy is a Python library that provides a command-line interface (CLI) and an API to scrape, parse, and analyze privacy policies of different services.
-It is a maintained library developed as a collaborative effort of researchers at the Berkeley Lab for Usable and Experimental Security (BLUES) at University of California, Berkeley.
+It is a maintained library developed as a collaborative effort of researchers at the [Berkeley Lab for Usable and Experimental Security (BLUES)](https://blues.cs.berkeley.edu/) at the [University of California, Berkeley](https://www.berkeley.edu/).

 Please read carefully to learn more about properly [citing](#Citations) this library and the [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/) terms that govern the usage and modification of this software.